freenandes/topo-da-mente/content/music/ecstasy_of_saint_theresa.md

 [Album on Discogs](https://www.discogs.com/master/21387-The-Ecstasy-Of-Saint-Theresa-Free-D-Original-Soundtrack)

 Soothing and up my alley.
-It has a little bit of slow post-rock vibes and some lounge-y trance with pastoral sounds, like cows, chickens… A bit of a weird mix, but it’s still very much enjoyable.
+It has a little bit of slow post-rock vibes and some lounge-y trance with pastoral sounds, like cows, chickens, birds… A bit of a weird mix, but it’s still very much enjoyable and somehow relaxing.

 ###### LP cover